Here's the bleeped Avengers 4 title Mark Ruffalo revealed on Fallon

 Marvel isn't commenting on the film's title, of course.
 But fans continue to suggest possibilities, including everything from Avengers: Fallen Heroes to Avengers: End Game.
 A recent favorite is Avengers: Annihilation, based in part on a mysterious black and white photo shared by the film's directors, Joe and Anthony Russo.

-The Ruffalo Tonight Show segment did exactly what it was intended to do: kept people talking about a film that won't hit theaters until May 3, 2019, release in the US and April 26 in the UK (no Australia release date known yet).
+The Ruffalo Tonight Show segment did exactly what it was intended to do: keep people talking about a film that won't hit theaters until May 3, 2019 in the US and April 26 in the UK (no Australia release date is known yet).

 Maybe it should be called Avengers: The Last Marketing Genius.